TritonDataCenter/dragnet/README.md

   count for each unique combination of values for those columns (e.g., 15 records with "req.method" equal to "GET" and "res.statusCode" equal to "200").
   To avoid exploding the number of results, you can group nearby values of numeric quantities using an aggregation.
-See "Getting started" below for details.
+See the tutorial above for details.
 * `-f | --filter FILTER`: A node-krill (JSON format) predicate to evaluate on each record.
 Records not matching the filter, as well as records missing fields that are used by the filter, are dropped.
 * `--before END_TIMESTAMP`: Only scan data files containing data before END\_TIMESTAMP, and filter out data points after END\_TIMESTAMP (exclusive).
-  Requires you to specify `--time-format`.
+  Requires the datasource to have `--time-format` so that it can prune input files and `--time-field` so that it can filter records within each bucket.
 * `--after START_TIMESTAMP`: Only scan data files containing data after START\_TIMESTAMP, and filter out data points before START\_TIMESTAMP (inclusive).
-Requires you to specify `--time-format`.
+Requires the datasource to have `--time-format` so that it can prune input files and `--time-field` so that it can filter records within each bucket.

+There are some options you specify when creating the datasource:

 * `--time-format TIME_FORMAT`: Specifies how the names of directories and files under "data\_directory" correspond with the timestamps of the data points contained in each file.
 This is a format string like what strftime(3C)